-I wanted to quickly do a short video as far as the wrongful death statute in Colorado – the time period for that statute as far as who can do what within those two years.
+Here’s a short article as far as the wrongful death statute in Colorado – the time period for that statute as far as who can do what within those two years.

-So, generally, if you or a loved one have suffered the loss of a family member, generally, what’ll happen is is that it’s gonna be two years that you can bring a lawsuit.
+Generally, if you or a loved one has suffered the loss of a family member you have two years to file a wrongful death lawsuit.

 Within the first year of that two years, the surviving spouse will be the only one allowed to bring a lawsuit claiming damages from the loss of a loved one due to the negligence of someone else.

 After that first year has passed, then the surviving children can bring a lawsuit claiming damages along with the surviving spouse, as well.
-That all has to be done within those two years.
+Again, the deadline to file these claims is two years.

 When Parents of Adult Children Can File a Wrong Death Claim

 Now, if a person has died and there’s no surviving spouse and there’s also no surviving children, then generally what’ll happen is that the parents are allowed to bring a lawsuit under the wrongful death statute.

 Hire a Personal Injury Attorney

 Due to the time constraints, it’s important to speak with a personal injury attorney as soon as possible if you or a loved one has suffered the loss of a family member due to the negligence of someone else or a defective product.
 Call 303-688-0944 to begin your free case assessment.